 Sunday, August 24, 2025

 Yep, you read that right.
-Abraham Lincoln—the 16th President of the United States, the Savior of our Union, and our first martyred leader—was a handball guy.
+Abraham Lincoln—the 16th President of the United States, the Savior of the Union, and our first martyred leader—was a handball guy.

 “It began with one person bouncing the ball on the ground and striking it with his hand toward the wall… and as it bounds back from the wall one of the opponents strikes it in the same manner, so that the ball is kept going back and forth against the wall until someone misses the rebound, which furnishes a very active and exciting contest.”
 [3]

 Their court of choice?
-A vacant lot in Springfield, Illinois, where the brick walls of the Illinois State Journal newspaper building and the John Carmody store formed the front and back boundaries.
+A vacant lot in Springfield, Illinois.
+The brick walls of the Illinois State Journal newspaper building and the John Carmody store formed the front and back boundaries.
+Hardpacked dirt made up the surface.
 The other two sides were enclosed by wooden fences, six to eight feet high, with rough bench seating for spectators and players awaiting their turn.
 [4]

 Court clerk Thomas W.S.
-Kidd recalled Lincoln’s enthusiasm:
+Kidd recalled Lincoln’s enthusiasm and competitive nature:

-“In 1859, Zimri A. Enos, Esq., Hon.
-Chas.
-A. Keyes, E. L. Baker, Esq., then editor of the Journal, William A. Turney, Esq., Clerk of the Supreme Court, and a number of others... could be found [with] Mr. Lincoln vigorously engaged in the sport as though life depended upon it.
+“In 1859… Mr. Lincoln [was] vigorously engaged in the sport as though life depended upon it.
 He would play until nearly exhausted and then take a seat on the rough board benches arranged along the sides for the accommodation of friends and the tired players.”
 [5]

-Kidd also recounted one particularly intense match where both teams were tied when Lincoln and his teammate, Turney, collided while chasing a ball.
-Both were hurt, but, as Kidd wryly noted, “not so badly as to discourage either from being found in the ‘alley’ the next day.”
+Kidd also recounted a particularly intense match where Lincoln and his teammate, William Turney, collided while chasing a ball.
+Both were hurt—but, as Kidd wryly noted, “not so badly as to discourage either from being found in the ‘alley’ the next day.”
 [5]

-Many Lincoln historians agree that even during the three-day Republican National Convention in Chicago (May 16–18, 1860), Lincoln played handball daily in the vacant lot beside the Illinois State Journal office—relieving the stress of waiting for news of his nomination to arrive by telegraph.
-They also confirm that Abraham Lincoln never played handball again after that day.
+Even during the three-day Republican National Convention in Chicago (May 16–18, 1860), Lincoln reportedly played handball daily in that same Springfield lot—relieving the stress of waiting for news of his nomination to arrive by telegraph.
+[5]

 Mac